For many organisations, now is the time to explore capability building as a viable alternative to outsourcing.

 Perhaps the greatest benefit of happier teams, however, is that they tend to equate to happier customers.
 A recent article in the Harvard Business Review detailed the direct statistical link between the happiness of a company’s workforce and the satisfaction level of their customers, making a clear case for investing in the employee experience.

-When weighing the options, it becomes clear that outsourcing isn’t the only way to augment internal knowledge.
+When weighing the options, it becomes clear that there is an alternative to outsourcing with regards to augmenting internal knowledge.
 By investing in teams’ ability to develop skills and processes in response to new challenges or market changes, organisations can gain capabilities that extend well beyond development and engineering, to benefit the company as a whole.